EVERYTHING YOU NEED TO KNOW ABOUT ROOF LEAKS AND REPAIRS

 Skylights, vents and other unique parts of the roof must be carefully and properly installed, or leaks will spring up around the seams.
 Proper installation of windows and vents usually means plenty of flashing and rubber overcoating around all seams and edges.
 When these leaks do occur, however, they are usually pretty easy to spot; you’ll notice water dripping around your skylights or parts of the ceiling or attic directly underneath vents.

 Problems with Your Valleys:

 Valleys – the V-shaped region where two sloped parts of the roof meet – are common places for leaks and other problems to occur.
 Water sometimes builds up in these regions, as does debris.
 Over time, this can wear the shingles down or even damage them, and water can begin to seep through any cracks or breaks in the flashing or underlayment.

 If any leaks pop up in your home, it’s important to get it fixed as soon as possible.
 And not just because water dripping into your home is annoying…it can be also be quite dangerous.
 Once a roof becomes damaged and wet, it weakens…and a weakened roof is a hazard.

 Try not to “fix the leak” with buckets.
-I know it sounds funny…but many homeowners here in California try to get away with this method for a summer or two.
+I know it sounds funny, but in locations like California homeowners try to get away with this method for a summer or two.
 It may only rain hard enough once or twice a year to actually cause a leak…and sticking a bucket underneath the leak is obviously the easiest “fix.”